breard-r/acmed/README.md

 An example service file is provided (see `contrib/acmed.service.example`).
 The file might need adjustments in order to work on your system (e.g. binary path, user, group, directories...), but it's probably a good starting point.

+### Does ACMEd uses any threading or parallelization?

+ACMEd uses a dedicated thread for each endpoint.
+Certificates of different endpoint can therefore be renewed in parallel while inside each endpoints certificates are renewed sequentially.

+### Can I use the same account on different endpoints?

+Short answer: Yes, that is possible.
+However, if you do so, you should be aware that this might eventually hurt the parallelization.

+Long answer: Accounts requires to acquire a global lock, therefore an endpoint thread wanting to renew a certificate has to wait that the associated account lock has been released from any other endpoint thread.
+Since each endpoints renew certificates in a sequential order, they will block on the first certificates which associated account is already in use.

+Example:

+- 2 accounts: A1 and A2
+- 2 endpoints: E1 and E2
+- 3 certificates, all requiring to be renewed:
+  * C1 on E1 with A1
+  * C2 on E1 with A2
+  * C3 on E2 with A1

+Let's suppose that E1 will renew C1 and C2 in that order.
+We just launched ACMEd and threads for E1 and E2 starts almost simultaneously.
+Two cases are possible:

+1. E1 acquires the lock for A1 first.
+E2 is therefore blocked.
+C1 will be renewed first and only after that C2 and C3 will be renewed in parallel.
+2. E2 acquires the lock for A1 first.
+E1 is therefore blocked.
+All certificates will be renewed in this sequential order, without any benefit from parallelism: C3, C1 and C2.

+There is no way to control neither the sequential certificate renew order inside each endpoint nor the order in which the account locks are acquired.

 ### Why is RSA 2048 the default certificate key type?

 Short answer: it is sufficiently secured, has good performances and is wildly supported.